MarkBuffalo/zoombo/README.md

 - I've purposely not included any threading or optimization, but you can crack as many links as you can dump into `meetings.txt`.
 That means if you've got 20 links, run it and go afk.

+# Mitigation

 ### Are there any mitigations for this attack that we can use before Zoom fixes it?

+There are a couple options you can take to defend yourself right now.

 1. Use authenticated shares instead of passwords.
 Lock it down to SSO with Multi-Factor Authentication requirements.
 2. Set a random password for recorded shares that you no longer want, then delete it.
 This kills the previous S3 bucket links and prevents others from getting a new link easily.
+However, the video appears to persist in the bucket regardless; you just won't have the appropriate `Signature` so you can't access it.

 # Installaton